We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Orchestra Director

 Sue Jordahl has been a part of the Trollwood family filling multiple roles for more than 20 years.
-Sue is delighted to work as the Trollwood Performing Arts School Pit Orchestra Director for the seventh year.
+Sue is delighted to work as the Trollwood Performing Arts School Pit Orchestra Director for the eighth year.
 Previous work with the Pit Orchestra includes being the lead keyboardist and a mentor since 1995.
 Sue has been part of the Trollwood faculty where she has taught classes for both Trollwood Academy and Totally Trollwood Academy, as well accompanying dozens of Trollwood Academy classes over the years.
 Sue holds a Master of Education degree from NDSU.
-Currently, Sue is an instructor at West Fargo High School where she teaches band and is very involved in the musicals put on by the school.
-She also participates in the pit orchestras of other area high schools.
-In addition, she is the organist/keyboardist and hand bell director for her church.
-During the year, Sue plays percussion with the Lake Agassiz Concert Band.
 Sue’s entire family has been involved at Trollwood over the years, as her husband, two children, and son-in-law have all been members of the Trollwood Pit Orchestra and her children are Trollwood alums.

 KATIE CURRY